Emergency loans: What they are and how to get one

 When you apply for an emergency loan, you’ll typically follow these general steps:

-1. Research emergency loan options to see if there’s a good fit for your situation and credit profile.
+1. Research emergency loan options to find a good fit for your situation and credit profile.
+If you have higher credit scores, you’ll likely have more options.

 3. Compare lenders and loan terms and conditions, including fees, interest rates and repayment timing.